Skip to main content

 DELETE /api/plugins/{id}Uninstall and delete files (built-ins are protected)

 A plugin's status is one of installed, enabled, disabled, or error.
+A plugin whose load fails at boot is reconciled to error rather than left reporting installed or enabled — its config is preserved, and a later successful load restores its status.
 The full request and response shapes are in the API reference.

 Disable or uninstall